-Take a self-paced module or watch and review previously recorded library workshops on the topics listed below.
+Take a self-paced module or watch previously recorded workshops on the topics listed below.

 Library Research Skills